lawrimon/RouteNavigator/README.md

 ## Installation :floppy_disk:

-Open [`RouteNavigator/RouteNavigator.xcodeproj`](RouteNavigator/RouteNavigator.xcodeproj) in XCode and run the emulator
+- Open [`RouteNavigator/RouteNavigator.xcodeproj`](RouteNavigator/RouteNavigator.xcodeproj) in XCode and run the emulator
+- To run the unit-tests use the unit-test tab of XCode

+## Neo4J Database :card_index_dividers:

 The Neo4j database is hosted via Free AuraDB, so the following restrictions apply:
 - 1 forever instance